 You might consider getting a digital piano since they are very flexible and convenient too.
 Also, if you have issues with the space in your apartment or house, digital pianos have a compact design and only require minimum storage space.

 With this instrument around, your child is highly advantaged as they can record their music and judge their work.
-Most digital pianos also come with touch sensitivity options just like the acoustic pianos.
+Most digital pianos also come with touch sensitivity options just like acoustic pianos.
 Therefore, it takes your child closer to playing the alpha of all pianos.

 4. Buy a Flexible Stool/Bench to Go with the Piano

-Posture is one of the many essentials that contribute to the right attitude in playing the piano.
+One of the things you should know before your child begins playing the piano is posture.
+It is one of the many essentials that contribute to the right attitude in playing the piano.
 If your child is sitting in the correct stature, then the results are most likely to be good.
 Your child will be able to practice for long hours with the correct posture.
 All of this highly depends on the type of bench that your child uses.

 Of course, a more cushioned bench brings more comfort and concentration.
 But, what really matters is the height and the capability of its adjustment.

 When your child is sitting at the standard height, he/she is able to reach the keyboard keys without much strain.
 Therefore, striking the required keys will be much easier, limiting making any mistakes.